 The physical demands described here are representative of those that must be met to successfully perform the essential functions of this job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.
 While performing the duties of this job, the employee may be required to:

-- Work at a desk and computer for extended periods of time.
+- Work at a desk and computer screen for extended periods of time.

 - Work in a traditional climate-controlled environment and occasionally outdoors.

-- Sufficient manual dexterity to be able to operate all office equipment including but not limited to computers, copy machines, and telephones.
+- Dexterity of hands and fingers to operate all office equipment including, but not limited to, computers, copy machines, and telephones.